Schuyler Colfax: Legacy and historical reputation

-Colfax School was built in South Bend and opened in 1898 just a few blocks from the Schuyler Colfax home.
-The school building still stands in 2019 at 914 Lincoln Way West, although it is no longer a school and today is known as Colfax Cultural Center.
-In the '50s and '60s, one of the downtown movie theaters was The Colfax.
+Colfax School was built in South Bend and opened in 1898, just a few blocks from the Schuyler Colfax home.
+As of 2019, the school building still stands at 914 Lincoln Way West, although it is no longer a school and is known as Colfax Cultural Center.
+In the 1950s and 1960s, one of the downtown movie theaters was The Colfax.
 There is a Colfax Elementary School in Pittsburgh, Pennsylvania.
 The Schuyler-Colfax House in Wayne, New Jersey, which was built by Colfax's ancestors, was added to the National Register of Historic Places in 1973.

-The Schuyler Colfax monument in Colfax, California was made in his honor.
+The Schuyler Colfax monument in Colfax, California, was made in his honor.
 There is another statue of Colfax in Indianapolis, Indiana.

 Media portrayals

 Actor Bill Raymond portrayed Colfax during his time as Speaker in the 2012 Steven Spielberg film Lincoln.
-Raymond was in his early seventies when the film was made while Colfax was in his early forties during the period depicted in the film.
+While Colfax was in his early forties during the period depicted in the film, Raymond was in his early seventies when the film was made.